- Switching Electricity Providers

 A quick way to save on your electricity bill, without changing your habits is to compare the cost of offers from electricity providers.
-You can compare gas and electricity plans online from iSelect’s range of providers, where you’ll be able to clearly see different plans side by side.
-Or you can call us on 13 19 20 to speak with one of our expert energy advisors.
+You can compare electricity plans online from iSelect’s range of providers*, where you’ll be able to clearly see different plans side by side.
+Or you can call us on 13 19 20 to speak with one of our trained consultants.

 10. Save Money Using Solar Energy